Kevin Spacey faces felony sex assault charge; releases bizarre video

 Spacey, 59, was fired by Netflix in November 2017 as sexual assault accusations surfaced.
 Spacey also lost a role in a Ridley Scott film.

-Representatives for Spacey and Netflix did not immediately return NBC News' requests for comment.
+A representative for Spacey did not immediately return NBC News' request for comment.
+Netflix declined to comment on Spacey's video.